egoist/bili/docs/recipes/bundle-multiple-files.md

 It's common to build a CLI library and expose the API at the same time, so this could be very useful.

-## Exclude specific files from bundle
+## Exclude specific files from the bundle

 In `cjs` and `es` format, only modules in `node_modules` directory will be excluded from your bundle, this is fine when you are building a single-entry library.